SpareCores/resource-tracker/examples/README.md

 ### 2-gpu.py

 This script demonstrates the monitoring of GPU utilization using the `track_resources` decorator.
-It runs two ~heavy computations on the GPU for a few seconds.
+It runs two math operations on the GPU for a few seconds.

 Example run: